Travel to Tibet from Mainland China

 Travel to Tibet from China by Road

 Aside from flight and train travel, there are now many road networks leading to Tibet.
 Road travel is the most adventurous and exhilarating way to reach Tibet.
 It is also the best way to get a firsthand experience of the life of the native Tibetans and their culture along the way.
 It also allows you to discover hidden spots along the way.
-However, it's the most time-consuming and expensive way to reach Tibet because it takes more than a week to get to Tibet by road and the cost on the way will be very high consequently.
+However, it's the most time-consuming and expensive way to reach Tibet because it takes more than a week to get to Tibet by road and the expenditure on the way will be very high consequently.

 There are five overland routes going to Tibet, and four of them originate from mainland China.
 The other one is from Nepal.
 These four overland routes include Yunnan-Tibet Highway, Sichuan-Tibet Highway, Qinghai-Tibet Highway, and Xinjiang-Tibet Highway.